TomasBeuzen/animated-data/README.md

 ## Contributors

-All contributions are welcomed and recognized!
 You can see a list of current contributors in the [contributors tab](https://github.com/TomasBeuzen/animated-data/graphs/contributors).

 ## Acknowledgements